-Town's function as the community's economic center is essential to its establishment as a complete neighborhood.
-Town is home to the majority of retail opportunities, jobs and basic facilities and services needed by our community and visitors.
-It is the goal of this Plan to ensure Town continues to play this important role in the community in the future.
-Various mixed use areas will be identified in Town, each with its own unique character and function that support the Town of Jackson as a complete neighborhood.
+Continuing Town's function as the community's economic center is essential in its role as the community's central complete neighborhood.
+Town is home to the majority of the retail opportunities, jobs and basic facilities and services needed by our community and visitors.
+As the community's population center and central complete neighborhood, Town will continue to play this role into the future.
+Various mixed use districts will be identified in Town, each with its own unique character and function to support the Town of Jackson as the central complete neighborhood.